GenSpectrum/LAPIS/docs/source/index.html.md

 }
 ```

-There are four main **sample** endpoints:

-- `/v1/sample/aggregated` - provides aggregated data
-- `/v1/sample/details` - provides detailed information about the samples
-- `/v1/sample/fasta` - provides the original (unaligned) sequences in the fasta format
-- `/v1/sample/fasta-aligned` - provides the aligned sequences in the fasta format

-## Response Format

-The responses are in the JSON format.
-They have three top level attributes:
+Responses are returned in [JSON](https://www.json.org/json-en.html) format with three top level attributes:

-- info: general information about the API
+- "info" - data about the API itself
-- errors: something went wrong!
-See error section (todo) for further details and don't use the results.
+- "errors" - an array (hopefully empty!) of things that wrong.
+See section "Errors" (TODO) for further details.
-- payload: the actual results
+- "payload" - the actual data

 # Filters